• Menu

 Conclusion

-We hope you have enjoyed the 5 cities to visit in the Yucatan – Puerto Morelos, Bacalar, Chetumal, Coba and Rio Lagartos.
-As you can see there is so much to see in the Yucatan Peninsula of Mexico.
-If you need some travel planning assistance join our Mexico Travel Planning Facebook Group and post your questions – we are all there to assist.
+We hope you enjoyed the five cities you visited in Yucatan: Puerto Morelos, Bacalar, Chetumal, Coba, and Rio Lagartos.
+As you can see, there is so much to see on the Yucatan Peninsula.
+If you need travel planning assistance, join our Mexico Travel Planning Facebook Group and post your questions—we are there to help.

 Follow our travels on Instagram.